matrix-org/matrix.org/content/docs/legacy/e2ee-cross-signing.md

 1. *Only* sign the keys mentioned above, do *not* sign any other keys.
 2. Use the correct key to sign the correct key type - self_signing for your own things, user_signing for other users and your own device key for your own master key.
-3. If you don't have the self_signing or user_signing keys cached, you might have to propmpt the user to open their SSSS with their recovery passphrase / key.
+3. If you don't have the self_signing or user_signing keys cached, you might have to prompt the user to open their SSSS with their recovery passphrase / key.
 4. If you are doing the first verification with an own device you don't have any cross-signing keys yet.
 Signing the other persons device key doesn't make much sense, as it is likely already signed.